 How to Use the Future Perfect Tense

-- With a future time word, (and often with 'by') to talk about an action that will finish before a certain time in the future, but we don't know exactly when.
+2: We use the future perfect with a future time word, (and often with 'by') to talk about an action that will finish before a certain time in the future, but we don't know exactly when.

-By 10 o'clock I will have finished my homework. (= I will finish my homework some time before 10, but we don't know exactly when)
+- By 10 o'clock, I will have finished my homework. (= I will finish my homework some time before 10, but we don't know exactly when.)